Killeen real estate market overview

 Warm weather makes these types of activities all the more possible, as Killeen is hot the majority of the year.
 Winters can reach lower temperatures in the 30s, and there is some rain year-round as well.

-Killeen’s population is 160,615, with a growth rate of 1.89% annually.
-The job market has increased by 1.9% over the last year.
-In ten years, job growth is predicted to be 35.6%.
-Fort Hood has had a huge economic impact for this city's economy bringing in billions of dollars in GPD and supporting around 60,000 jobs for residents.
+The job market has decreased by -2.75% over the last year.
+In ten years, job growth is predicted to be 35.64%.
+Fort Hood has had a huge economic impact for this city's economy bringing in billions of dollars in GDP and supporting around 60,000 jobs for residents.
 Killeen Independent School District, Central Texas College, AdventHealth Central Texas, Seton Medical Center Harker Heights and Texas A&M University—Central Texas also employ a large portion of the population.

 This is an affordable city to live in, with average housing costs standing at almost half of the Texas overall average housing cost.

 Killeen real estate market details

 - Purser Crossing